INK-USC/NERO/README.md

 # NERO
 Code for WWW 2020 paper [NERO: A Neural Rule Grounding Framework for Label-Efficient Relation Extraction](https://arxiv.org/abs/1909.02177).
+Our slide for WWW presentation can be found at [here](figs/NERO.pptx).

 In this paper, we present a neural approach to ground rules for RE, named NERO, which jointly learns a relation extraction module and a soft matching module.
 One can employ any neural relation extraction models as the instantiation for the RE module.
 The soft matching module learns to match rules with semantically similar sentences such that raw corpora can be automatically labeled and leveraged by the RE module (in a much better coverage) as augmented supervision, in addition to the exactly matched sentences.
 Extensive experiments and analysis on two public and widely-used datasets demonstrate the effectiveness of the proposed NERO framework, comparing with both rule-based and semi-supervised methods.
 Through user studies, we find that the time efficiency for a human to annotate rules and sentences are similar (0.30 vs. 0.35 min per label).
 In particular, NERO’s performance using 270 rules is comparable to the models trained using 3,000 labeled sentences, yielding a 9.5x speedup.